MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 To quickly prototype an application built on the Viva Insights integration, you can use sample data to simulate a data drop received from a customer.

 * Upload Viva Insights sample data to a Storage Account in your test environment.
-See [How to upload data to Azure](/azure/storage/blobs/storage-quickstart-blobs-portal/) for further details. for further details.
+See [How to upload data to Azure](/azure/storage/blobs/storage-quickstart-blobs-portal/) for more details.
 * Build your application to retrieve the behavioral analytics data, as follows:

   * Download the data from your Azure Storage Account.
-To do this, you can use the [SDK](/azure/storage/blobs/storage-quickstart-blobs-dotnet/) or the [REST API](/rest/api/storageservices/) directly.
+To do this, you can use the [SDK](/azure/storage/blobs/storage-quickstart-blobs-dotnet/) or the [REST API](/rest/api/storageservices/).
   * Ingest the data into your application.
 Steps will vary based on what your application requires.

 ## Diagnose pipeline problems